Martin-Indico/build/README.md

 ```

 ## build.sh
 build.sh is a simple bash-script that is to be added into the root of any container-based Indico-project.
+The intention
+of this script is to simplify the way _Docker-Images_ are built and published.
+In addition, the script also
+updates project versions and commits the final result for _Git_ on a successful build.

+For the script to work properly you will have to follow the above project structure and versioning guidelines.
+With
+your container-based project structured correctly, you download and configure the `.build.env` from this repo.

+### .build.env

+guidelines for good project structure mentioned above, this script capable of updating project versions, build it's
+source-code, building a docker image of the `Dockerfile`

 ```shell